 For this spreadsheet, I’ve already collected my customers’ information and broken down each variable into three categories based on my data.
 To do this, I’ve taken the range of data for each variable and divided it into three equal segments.

 As an example, for recency, customers who have made a purchase within the past four months are given a 3.
 Customers who have made a purchase within the past four to eight months are given a 2.
 And customers who have made a purchase within the past eight to 12 months are given a 1.

 Now, we’ll add up the score for each customer and list a total under RFM Score.

 Finally, sort your chart by RFM score and divide your results by highest (shown here in red), middle (orange), and lowest score (yellow).

 Your highest scoring results will be your most valuable customer segment—be sure to dive into the data to try and find common threads between these customers that could indicate why they provide more value and how you can target them better.

-Average Order Value represents the average amount of money that a customer spends every time they place an order.
-To get this number, you’ll simply need to take your total revenue and divide it by your total number of orders.
+Average order value, or average purchase value, represents the average amount of money that a customer spends every time they place an order.
+To get this number, take your total revenue and divide it by your total number of orders.

 Note: To get a more accurate number, be sure to click Define under Total Sales and uncheck everything except for Subtotal.